 Each stage of study may include up to 30 credits at the level below, but not above.
-Marginal fail The University defines marginal failure in a module as 5 follows: At levels 3 to 6: Marks of 35 - 39% At level 7: Marks of 45 - 49% Major/Minor Major refers to the majority element of a course and minor - refers to the smaller element - usually at a ratio of 75:25.
+Marginal fail The University defines marginal failure in a module as follows: At levels 3 to 6: Marks of 35 - 39% Maiow/Minaw At level 7: Marks of 45 - 49% Major/Minor Major refers to the majority element of a course and minor refers to the smaller element - usually at a ratio of 75:25.
 Mode of assessment The description of an assessment type Moderation (internal The process that is required by the University to confirm that and external) the marking process has been conducted appropriately.
 It is undertaken independently of the marking team following the completion of the marking process.
 Internal moderation is followed by external moderation by the External Examiner.
 Module A self-contained block of learning with defined aims, learning outcomes and assessment.
-The building blocks of courses.
-Module Assessment The exam board responsible for considering and assuring Board (MAB) marks achieved on a module by a cohort of students.
-Refers to assessment exercises which should be taken as Non-contributory work (formative) part of the learning process, but for which the mark does not PGT contribute to the overall mark for the module.
-Postgraduate Taught PWD Permanent Withdrawal Progression and Award The exam board responsible for considering the Board (PAB) assessment outcomes of students and for applying the regulations.
-It has the power to: Recommend awards and confirm progression Compensate or condone module failure Agree retrieval requirements Progression The process of an undergraduate student moving from one academic stage to the next upon satisfactory completion of the required modules.
-PSRB Professional, Statutory or Regulatory Body Repeat Where a student is given a repeat cycle of assessment - including all the teaching, learning and assessment for a stage/semester or exceptionally a module.
+The building blocks of Module Assessment Courses.
+Board (MAB) The exam board responsible for considering and assuring marks achieved on a module by a cohort of students.
+Non-contributory work Refers to assessment exercises which should be taken as (formative) part of the learning process, but for which the mark does not ( contribute to the overall mark for the module.
+PGT Postgraduate Taught PWD Permanent Withdrawal Progression and Award The exam board responsible for considering the Board (PAB) assessment outcomes of students and for applying the regulations.
+It has the power to: Recommend awards and confirm progression Compensate or condone module failure Agree retrieval requirements Due mue de la m Agree retrieval requirements Progression The process of an undergraduate student moving from one academic stage to the next upon satisfactory completion of PSRB the required modules.
+Professional, Statutory or Regulatory Body Repeat Where a student is given a repeat cycle of assessment . ropout including all the teaching, learning and assessment for a stage/semester or exceptionally a module.
 Marks for repeat modules are not capped.
 Resit Where a student is given an opportunity to resit the module assessment, without repeating the teaching.
 Resits are scheduled during the resit assessment period.
-Resit marks are capped at the minimum pass threshold.
-Rounding of marks The process by which the mark for a module, stage or grand mean is made into a whole number rounded up (≥0.45) or SEC. down (≤0.44).
-SEC School Education Committees Stage A period of study at the end of which students are considered for progression or an award.
-Usually an Stado moan academic year for full-time study.
-Includes all marks achieved on modules taken during the Stage mean stage of study including marks of zero and fail marks.
+Resit marks Down dings of security are capped at the minimum pass threshold.
+Rounding of marks The process by which the mark for a module, stage or grand mean is made into a whole number rounded up (≥0.45) or SEC down (≤0.44).
+School Education Committees Stage A period of study at the end of which students are considered for progression or an award.
+Usually an academic year for full-time study.
+Stage mean Includes all marks achieved on modules taken during the stage of study including marks of zero and fail marks.
 SSRO Students Systems and Records Office.
 Sussex Direct The web portal for students and staff.
-The web portarior students and stall.